ArchLars/archtutorial/README.md

 ### Clear Konsole Global Shortcut and set it to Kitty instead

+* System Settings → Shortcuts → Global Shortcuts → search for `konsole`
 * Unbind Konsole from Ctrl+Alt+T
-* System Settings → Shortcuts → Global Shortcuts → search for `konsole`
-* Clear its shortcut, then hit Apply.
+* After you clear its shortcut, hit Apply.

 ### Bind Kitty to Ctrl+Alt+T
-* Still in Global Shortcuts, click “Add Application,” pick `kitty`, set the shortcut to `Ctrl+Alt+T`, then Apply.
+* While still in Global Shortcuts, click “Add Application,” pick `kitty`, set the shortcut to `Ctrl+Alt+T`, then Apply.
 * If a conflict dialog appears, choose to reassign.
 * Test it by pressing the shortcut. `kitty` should now launch with it instead of `konsole`